Question: I have hypertension/high blood pressure. What research do you have on this and what help can you offer me?

 Here are some possibilities:

-– Try our Stress and Well-Being Survey and recommendations.
+– Try our Personal Well-Being Survey and recommendations.
 They are designed for a range stress-related conditions.

 – Visit our Solution pages to read about specific stress topics such as, stress, sleeplessness, burnout and fatigue, job stress and others.
 Each contains an overview, HeartMath’s perspective relative research, a tool tip and recommendations.